What's the difference between traditional and self-publishing? We explore the pros and cons of each.

-Whatever decision you make, it won’t last a lifetime -- many of today’s successful authors went both ways.
+Whatever decision you make, it won’t last a lifetime -- many of today’s successful independent authors went both ways.
 The so-called “hybrid authors” have published books both traditionally and as self-publishers, sometimes the very same books!

 If you are here because you would like us to condemn one of these two ways, you are in the wrong place.
 We honestly believe that indie authors, indie publishers, and the big five can peacefully share the market.
 The right solution for you depends on your book, your circumstances, and your preferences.

 In this article, we explore the reasons why somebody might decide to go for self-publishing or not.
 We debunk some myths surrounding self-publishing vs. traditional publishing and list the pros and cons of both.

 (This is an older article that had been refreshed with new content.)

 Although the idea of self-publishing is as old as publishing itself, there are still many controversies and misunderstandings surrounding it.
 The main difference between self-publishing and traditional publishing is in who manages the book.

 If you have a publisher, the publisher organizes editing, proofreading, design, marketing, and distribution.
 Either a publisher asks you to write a book for them, or you approach the publisher and offer your manuscript.